 There is no mirror flip while using contrast autofocus in Live View.

 If you use contrast-detect AF, which Canon refers to as “live mode,” in Live View, the Mark II won’t need to drop the mirror between exposures.
-Since Mark II doesn’t need to drop the mirror between exposures, the time lag between pressing the shutter release button and the exposure will be significantly reduced (it also means that in this mode camera is metering using the main sensor).
-This results in a significantly lower level of background noise during the exposure.
+Since Mark II doesn’t need to drop the mirror between exposures, the time lag between pressing the shutter release button and the direction will be significantly reduced (it also means that in this mode camera is metering using the primary sensor).
+This results in a substantially lower level of background noise during the exposure.

 EOS Integrated Cleaning System

-It wasn’t that surprising to find Canon’s EOS Integrated Cleaning System on the EOS Mark II, featuring the new fluorine coating that can be seen on the EOS 50D.
+It wasn’t surprising to find Canon’s EOS Integrated Cleaning System on the EOS Mark II, featuring the new fluorine coating seen on the EOS 50D.
 This feature is now standard across the entirety of the EOS product line.
-Owners of the original 5D, which has gained a certain amount of notoriety due to the fact that it has a tendency to build dust on the sensor, will find this to be a very welcome adjustment.
+Owners of the original 5D, which has gained a certain amount of notoriety because it builds dust on the sensor, will find this a very welcome adjustment.

 Continuous filming at a maximum of 3.9 frames per second

-The continuous shooting rate of the Mark II is specified to be 3.9 frames per second.
-Perhaps the Mark II’s designers were overly cautious, or perhaps they were intimidated by earlier claims.
+The constant shooting rate of the Mark II is specified to be 3.9 frames per second.
+Perhaps Mark II’s designers were overly cautious, or maybe they were intimidated by earlier claims.
 It is possible to record a burst of up to 78 JPEG frames onto a standard CF card, and it can record up to 310 JPEG frames using a high-speed UDMA card.

-Live view is included in the EOS 5D Mark II, as is standard these days, and of course the camera is compatible with both passive and contrast-detect autofocus systems.
-The most essential thing, however, is that it includes face detect AF, which we are certain will be the function that is utilized the most of the time by users of this camera.
+Live View is included in the EOS 5D Mark II, as is standard these days, and of course, the camera is compatible with both passive and contrast-detect autofocus systems.
+The essential thing, however, is that it includes face detect AF, which we are confident will be the function utilized most of the time by users of this camera.

 The capability of the Mark II to record movies while shooting in live view is perhaps one of the most noteworthy “news” items associated with the camera.
-You have the ability to define the size (1920 x 1080 or VGA), but other options (such as the frame rate, which is always 30 fps, and the compression level) cannot be changed.
+You can define the size (1920 x 1080 or VGA), but other options (such as the frame rate, which is always 30 fps, and the compression level) cannot be changed.

 The Mark II can record a video clip for up to 12 minutes at a resolution of 1920 by 1080 pixels, although it can record for up to 24 minutes at VGA.
 Recordings are made in Quicktime MOV format, utilizing H.264 codec for the video and PCM codec for the audio.
-The bitrate for 1920 x 1080 is 38.6 Mbits/sec, which is equivalent to around 4.8 MBytes/sec.
-The bitrate for 640 x 480 is 17.3 Mbits/sec, which is equivalent to about 2.2 MBytes/sec.
+The bitrate for 1920 x 1080 is 38.6 Mbits/sec, equivalent to around 4.8 MBytes/sec.
+The bitrate for 640 x 480 is 17.3 Mbits/sec, equal to about 2.2 MBytes/sec.

-LCD display with a Clear View of 3.0 inches
+LCD with a Clear View of 3.0 inches

 We were blown away by the VGA resolution screen on the Nikon D3 / D300 and Sony DSLR-A700 when we first saw them.
-However, it didn’t come as much of a surprise to learn that the same screen made its way onto the EOS 50D and, more recently, the EOS 5D Mark II.
-It appears that Canon has made it even better by enhancing the viewing angles and adding no fewer than three layers of material that reduce reflections.
+However, it wasn’t surprising to learn that the same screen made its way onto the EOS 50D and, more recently, the EOS 5D Mark II.
+It appears that Canon has made it even better by enhancing the viewing angles and adding fewer than three layers of material that reduce reflections.

 Control of the brightness of the LCD automatically

 A feature that is exclusive to the EOS 5D Mark II among Canon DSLRs is a passive light detector.
-This detector, when activated, may automatically alter the brightness of the LCD panel to make it easier to read the screen when using the camera outside in strong light.
-On the other hand, it does not always function correctly while it is being used, which might cause images to appear darker on screen than they actually are.
-If you intend to make advantage of this functionality, then it is strongly recommended that you maintain the visibility of the histogram at all times.
+This detector, when activated, may automatically alter the brightness of the LCD panel to make it easier to read the screen when using the camera outside in solid light.
+On the other hand, it does not always function correctly while being used, which might cause images to appear darker on screen than they are.
+Therefore, if you intend to take advantage of this functionality, it is strongly recommended that you maintain the visibility of the histogram at all times.

 Integrated Microphone and Speaker System

-The Canon EOS 5D Mark II has added a microphone (located on the front of the camera immediately below the 5D logo) as well as a speaker so that it can support its video capabilities (rear of the camera to the right of the viewfinder).
+The Canon EOS 5D Mark II has added a microphone (located on the front of the camera immediately below the 5D logo) and a speaker to support its video capabilities (rear of the camera to the right of the viewfinder).
 In addition to it, there is also a connector for a microphone and an AV output (see below).
 Only while recording videos is the microphone used for recording sound effects.
-It is not possible to annotate photos with audio using this method (a feature in 1 series cameras).
+It is impossible to annotate photos with audio using this method (a feature in 1 series cameras).

 Microphone jack for external input

-The Canon 5D Mark II includes a microphone input socket, and it also provides audio output via its A/V connector.
+The Canon 5D Mark II includes a microphone input socket and audio output via its A/V connector.
 Both of these features were added to accommodate the new movie capabilities of the camera.
-The sound quality isn’t that great all over, and the built-in microphone isn’t particularly excellent at picking up speech in busy surroundings.
-If sound quality is of concern, you will need to use an external microphone.
+However, the sound quality isn’t excellent, and the built-in microphone isn’t excellent at picking up speech in busy surroundings.
+If sound quality is of concern, you must use an external microphone.

 The output of HDMI

-Another feature that is quite similar to others is the HDMI output, which can be used to play back both still images and movies but does not have audio for movie playing.
+Another similar feature is the HDMI output, which can be used to play back still images and movies but does not have audio for movie playing.

 Positions on the Command Dial

-The 5D Mark II now has three extra positions, including two unique ones (C2 and C3) and a mode called “Creative Automatic,” which was carried over from the 50D.
-However, we do not anticipate that these new positions will have a significant influence on the typical 5D Mark II owner.
+The 5D Mark II now has three different positions, including two unique ones (C2 and C3) and a mode called “Creative Automatic,” carried over from the 50D.
+However, we do not anticipate these new positions will significantly influence the typical 5D Mark II owner.

 A viewfinder with a coverage of 98 percent

 Viewfinder frame coverage has increased by two percentage points, bringing it up to 98 percent (compared to the EOS 5D).
-While this is a very good improvement, it has already been overshadowed by the frankly enormous and bright view provided by the viewfinder on the Sony DSLR-A900, which has 100 percent coverage and higher magnification.
+While this is a perfect improvement, it has already been overshadowed by the frankly enormous and bright View provided by the viewfinder on the Sony DSLR-A900, which has 100 percent coverage and higher magnification.

 IrPort’s control unit

-The brand-new IrPort remote sensor enables infrared remote control through Canon’s RC1 or RC5 remotes, both of which are sold separately.
+The brand-new IrPort remote sensor enables infrared remote control through Canon’s RC1 or RC5 remotes, which are sold separately.

 Brand new battery with 1800 mAh.

-The LP-E6 battery is the same size as the older BP batteries, but it has a capacity of 1800 mAh and provides more detailed information regarding charge and life.
+The LP-E6 battery is the same size as the older BP batteries but has a capacity of 1800 mAh and provides more detailed information regarding charge and life.
 Additionally, the power terminals on the LP-E6 battery are recessed, possibly to prevent accidental shorting and to appease the various travel authorities.
-It’s likely that you’ll need that additional power for filmmaking as well.
+You’ll likely need that additional power for filmmaking as well.